Sagnik-Chaudhuri/Kinematics/README.md

 # Kinematics
-A program to determine the instantaneous characteristics of a particle in motion, from the given initial conditions
+A program to determine the instantaneous characteristics of a particle in motion in 2D, from the given initial conditions